splitterrust/server/README.md

 ### docker-compose

-There are two example `docker-compose.yml` which will build a complete stack of server + database + discord.
+There is an example `docker-compose.yml` which will build a complete stack of server + database + discord.

 If you're like me and your running a VPN append this to the end of the